Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

-Consistent with its classification as a red quasar our torus model indicates a combination of clumps and a homogeneous disk with moderate optical depth.
+Consistent with its classification as a red quasar, our torus model indicates a combination of clumps and a homogeneous disk with moderate optical depth.
 These components result in moderate obscuration of the accretion disk emission.
 This target also has X-ray and UV absorbers \citep{Aldcroft2003}.

-The X-ray spectrum fitted by the accretion disk model implies the presence of a non-thermal X-ray component.
+The X-ray spectrum fitted by the accretion disk model implies the presence of an X-ray component possibly triggered by the radio structures.

-\textbf{--3C 245} is a moderately beamed quasar \citep[with a jet oriented at $<20^{\circ}$ to the line of sight, ][]{Foley1990,Marin2016} with a $\sim 1067$ kpc jet and $\sim 66\%$ core contribution at 5 GHz which is significantly higher than other sources in our sample (see Table \ref{tab:radio}).
-The radio emission is best described as a parabola with an additional core component (the fourth model in Section \ref{sec:radio}).
-To constrain the radio contribution to the FIR we recently obtained the SMA data (see Table \ref{tab:submmdata}), which is dominated by the non-thermal radiation from the radio structure (Figure \ref{fig:sed}).
-The extreme variability expected in blazars may not be seen in 3C 245 since our recent SMA observation is consistent with older radio data \citep{1981AJ.....86.1306G}.
+\textbf{3C 245} is a moderately beamed quasar \citep[with a jet oriented at $<20^{\circ}$ to the line of sight, ][]{Foley1990,Marin2016} with $\sim 1067$ kpc jets and $\sim 66\%$ core contribution at 5 GHz, which is significantly higher than other sources in our sample (see Table \ref{tab:radio}). \reff{The radio emission is best described as a parabola (shown in cyan) with an additional core component (shown in dark blue)}.
+To constrain the radio contribution to the FIR, we recently obtained the SMA data (see Table \ref{tab:submmdata}), which is dominated by the non-thermal radiation from the radio structure (Figure \ref{fig:sed}). \reff{The extreme variability expected in blazars may not be seen in 3C 245 since our recent SMA observation is consistent with older radio data \citep{1981AJ.....86.1306G}.}

-Consistent with its classification, the best-fitted torus indicates a combination of clumps with negligible opacity and a homogeneous disk with small opacity.
+Consistent with its classification, the best-fit torus indicates a combination of clumps with negligible opacity and a homogeneous disk with small opacity.
 This combination results in no significant obscuration from the clouds and the homogeneous dusty disk.
 The torus inclination angle ($19^{\circ}$, see Table \ref{tab:best_fit_torus}) and the accretion disk inclination angle ($26^{\circ}$) are consistent with the radio-determined inclination angle \citep{Foley1990,Marin2016}.

-The best-fitted accretion disk model also indicates the presence of significant non-thermal X-ray emission.
-We note that since 3C 245 has nearly a face-on inclination angle and significant underlying non-thermal radiation at radio/submm and X-ray wavelengths, the non-thermal continuum may contribute significantly in the IR-optical-UV bands as well.
-Given the significant non-thermal emission and quasar's dominance at optical-UV bands it is unlikely to have a reliable estimate of the host galaxy properties from our SED fits.
+The best-fit accretion disk model also indicates the presence of significant non-thermal X-ray emission possibly triggered by the radio structures.
+We note that since 3C 245 has nearly a face-on inclination angle and significant underlying non-thermal radiation at radio/mm and X-ray wavelengths, the non-thermal continuum may contribute significantly to the IR-visible-UV bands as well.
+Given the significant non-thermal emission and quasar's dominance at visible-UV bands, it is unlikely to have a reliable estimate of the host galaxy properties from our SED fits.